[updated August 2019]

 I love my rain jacket.
-This is the best thing I packed for the world tour.
+This is the best thing I packed on my world tour.

 Cloud forests are the same as rainforests, except they exist only high atop mountain slopes.
 The warm, moist ocean air is swept up the mountain forming clouds which give moisture to the abundant plant life.

-Here are some amazing stats on Monteverde Cloud Forest:
+Here are some amazing stats on Monteverde Cloud Forest that I learned.

 - 2500 different types of plants, including 350 types of ferns alone